 Meg Ruby is a classically trained concert pianist, certified yoga instructor and sound/music healer.
-Meg currently lives in NYC.
 She teaches, performs and gives masterclasses internationally.
-Meg was Lecturer of Piano at the University of Massachusetts Lowell from 2012-2016 and has recently given workshops at the Berklee College of Music, the International Expressive Arts Therapy Conference in Hong Kong, and at Expressive Arts Studio in Burlington, VT.
+Meg held the title of Lecturer of Piano at the University of Massachusetts Lowell from 2012-2016.
 She integrates her grounding in classical music and her extensive performance and teaching experience with her deep passion for yoga and healing.
 Meg shares her insights with others to help facilitate and guide them on their own journey of self-discovery through sound/music and movement.
 She sees music as a powerful vehicle for healing.
 Meg holds a Bachelor of Music in Performance from the University of Michigan, a Master of Music in Performance from Arizona State University, and Doctoral Studies at The Eastman School of Music.

 Most recently, Meg has performed at Carnegie Hall with pianist Mary Jo Pena, with Grammy Award winner Howard Levy at UMass Lowell, and Woods Hole, MA.
 She performed at the Martha's Vineyard Film Festival in 2015 for acclaimed teacher and pianist, Seymour Bernstein, at the showing of his film, "Seymour, An Introduction".
 She has also been scoring music for TV and film, most recently in Boston 2017 for a short film by a NYC film maker, in Woodstock, NY 2013, with drummer Jerry Marotta, for a TV pilot starring Judd Hirsch, and in 2013 for a documentary by film maker and historian, Chad Montrie.